Bounce house safety back in spotlight after boy blown onto highway

 If the bounce house is on concrete, sand bags should be used to keep it weighed down.

-Experts added that if winds reach at least 15 to 20 miles per hour, no one should be allowed inside the structure as a precaution.
+Experts added that if winds reach 15 to 20 miles per hour, no one should be allowed inside the structure as a precaution.